hauptem/F5-Multisite-Dashboard/INSTALLATION.md

 }
 ```

-## GTM/DNS Listener Configuration (Optional)
+## GTM/DNS Listener Configuration

-If using GTM for DNS resolution, you can create a dedicated listener with access restrictions to improve security.
+If using GTM for DNS resolution, you can create a dedicated dashboard listener with access restrictions.

 ---